top of page

 Medical Student

-Robert Sommer is a third-year graduate student in the Counseling Psychology Doctoral Program at the University of Miami.
+Robert Sommer is a fifth-year graduate student in the Counseling Psychology Doctoral Program at the University of Miami.
 He graduated in 2017 from the University of Massachusetts Amherst with a Bachelor of Science in Psychology and a minor in Jazz Performance.
 Following his undergraduate education, Bob worked for three years as a clinical research coordinator at Massachusetts General Hospital.
 Throughout this time, he oversaw multiple research studies within the Cancer Center and worked closely with researchers from the Division of Palliative Care and the Department of Psychiatry.
-Bob now works with Dr. Lydia Buki and Dr. Frank Penedo, focusing on areas such as patient-clinician communication and health literacy within oncology, as well as the impact of existential issues on survivorship.
-He is excited to work with Dr. Moreno, initially attracted to her work on Acceptance and Commitment Therapy and her focus on how meaning, purpose, and other existential issues may impact quality of life in cancer survivors.
+Bob now works with Dr. Lydia Buki and Dr. Patricia Moreno, focusing on areas such as patient-clinician communication and health literacy within oncology, as well as the impact of existential issues on survivorship.
+At the moment, he is also currently working on his dissertation which is focused on prognostic uncertainty in the era of precision oncology.
+He is excited to work with Dr. Moreno, specifically regarding her work on Acceptance and Commitment Therapy and focus on how meaning, purpose, and other existential issues may impact quality of life in cancer survivors.
 In his free time, Bob loves to play the drums, watch soccer, and try new restaurants in Miami.

 Robert K. Sommer